Certificate Storage

 To create a new certificate, use the following command:

-akeyless create-certificate -n <certificate-name> -c <path-to-certificate>
+akeyless create-certificate --name <certificate-name> --certificate <path-to-certificate>

 The main parameters for the command are as follows: